sweng-epfl/public/project/ReadMe.md

 This is a companion course taught after the Software Engineering course.

-To apply the concepts from the Software Engineering course, students form a team and build an Android app over the course of the semester, following good software engineering practices and in particular the Scrum development method.
+To apply the concepts from the Software Engineering course, students form a team and build an Android app, following good software engineering practices and in particular the Scrum development method.
 Students play the role of a software engineer, occasionally taking on the role of the "Scrum Master".

 The key objective is to switch from engineering software on one's own to engineering software as part of a team, which is how most real-world software is built.